To: Victims of Abuse is dedicated to those who have experienced abuse.

 You will find that people will always have opinions about your decisions.
 Don't take it personally, it’s simply because they’re not courageous enough to take action in their own lives.
 Be a leader in your life and pay no mind to those who lack the courage to do the same in theirs.
 (Steve Maraboli)

 I believe that you can share in an honest way to present the truth of your experience.
 You embrace your life, your past, your pain, and your scars!
-You accept them; you acknowledge them, and you are not afraid to tell people about it because they are part of you!
+You accept them; you acknowledge them, and you do not feel afraid to tell people about it because they are part of you!
 Sometimes scars from the past can make you stronger.
 Rather than avoiding your experiences, or feeling afraid of being asked about your past experiences, you take control over what to tell others and when to tell others.

 I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
 We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.
 (Elie Wiesel)